TaliaNgo/Cyntek_Analysis/README.md

 - What were the sales trends from 2019 to 2022?
 -	What were the monthly and yearly growth rates during this time?
 -	How is the new loyalty program performing?
 Should the company keep using it?
--	What were the refund rates and average order value (AOV)?
+-	What were the refund rates?
 Specifically, focus on Apple products.

 For these questions, we focus on the 3 main metrics – **order counts**, **sales revenue**, and **AOV**.